Vampire/command-framework/readme/README_template.md

 Finally, this framework does not register the slash commands with Discord for you automatically, because you might want to register them globally, or per server, or you might want to add further commands not managed by this framework, and so on.
-Instead, you can register the commands yourself by injecting the provided `List<SlashCommandBuilder>`.
+Instead, you can register the commands yourself by injecting the provided `Set<SlashCommandBuilder>`.
 This injected list can directly be used as argument for methods like `DiscordApi#bulkOverwriteGlobalApplicationCommands` or `DiscordApi#bulkOverwriteServerApplicationCommands`.
 The requirements described above regarding description and aliases are only enforced if you inject it somewhere.